 This exotic tropical island on the north-west coast of Malaysia presents a fascinating fusion of the East and the West.
 Penang managed to embrace the modern waive while still managing to preserve its traditional charm.
 This harmonious multicultural city today is one of the world’s street food capitals with an incredible mix of Chinese, Indian, and Malay food.
 However, after eating my way through Penang, I discovered that this place is much more than just an ultimate foodie paradise.
-One could argue that Penang, alongside Singapore, is the most multicultural cosmopolitan side in Southeast Asia.
-After all, Penang is called the Pearl of the Orient for a reason.
-Penang travel guide.
+One could argue that Penang, alongside Singapore, is the most multicultural cosmopolitan city in Southeast Asia.
+After all, Penang is called the Pearl of the Orient and this Penang travel guide will show you why.

 Everyone has a Penang story and mine begins in the cab.
-I was coming from a long flight and was literally dying for a smoke so I asked the taxi driver can we stop somewhere to buy cigarettes.
+Penang was the first stop of my two-week Malaysia itinerary, I was coming from a long flight, and was literally dying for a smoke so I asked the taxi driver can we stop somewhere to buy cigarettes.
 He said: “can”.
-Now, if you visited Malaysia, you know that Malaysians, for some reason, don’t always use full sentences when speaking in English.
+Now, if you visited Malaysia, you know that Malaysians, for some reason, don’t always use full sentences when speaking English.
 And I was under the impression that people from Penang love to use the word can.
 The word which conveys the message that nothing is impossible.
 You will hear it from a lot of Penangites.
 It shows that they always have a will and will find a way to help you.

 We’ve seen multicultural societies turning into chaos multiple times throughout history.
 Not only did that not happen to Penang but it also contributed even more to the easy-going lifestyle on the island.
 Especially in George Town which is a total fusion of Chinese, Indian, Malay, and western cultures.
 And if this incredible lifestyle found in a very few other places on earth is complemented by golden beaches and crystal, tranquil seas.
 All these things make Penang the ultimate tropical paradise that it is today.